kroitor/gjk.c/README.md

 ·····O·····+·····2=====3=====4·····+·····+·····> x
 ```
 Zero is our point of reference on the number line, so we call it *the Origin*.
 Easy enough.
 It is obvious that our segments occupy some common region of our 1D-space, so they must be intersecting or colliding, you can tell that just by looking at the representation of both segments in same 1D-space (on the same line).
-Let's confirm arithmetically that these segments indeed intersect by subtracting all points of segment `[2,3]` from all points of segment `[1,3]` to see what we get on a number line.
+Let's confirm arithmetically that these segments indeed intersect.
+We do that by subtracting all points of segment `[2,3]` from all points of segment `[1,3]` to see what we get on a number line.
 ```
 1 - 2 = -1
 1 - 3 = -2